Liver Qi Stagnation: Depression of Qi of Liver

 Photo by Tamanna Rumee

-• Turmeric (Curcumin): however, avoid unless you also have Blood deficiency – for an introduction see Blood.
+• Turmeric (Curcumin): however, avoid if you have Blood deficiency – for an introduction see Blood.
 Also avoid if you have yin deficiency.
 Click to read more about when Turmeric is useful.
 Dose, in decoction 5-15g.
+(Why avoid if you have Blood deficiency?
+Because Turmeric moves Blood and if you don’t have much Blood in the first place, you’ll have even less when it’s moved!)

 • Wormwood.
 This (artemesia absinthium L.) is also called absinth, and there’s a delightful French alcoholic drink of the same name: it’s also in Vermouth.
 Unfortunately, these beverages include alcohol (well, obviously.)
 You need very little wormwood, so be careful.
 Usually it comes in an infusion or tincture, taken before and after meals a few drops at a time in warm water.
 Don’t take it for more than 4 weeks at a time.
 Contraindicated during pregnancy and while breast-feeding.
 Also, avoid if you have cerebral congestion, or Stomach Heat.